borksh/bork/Readme.md

 - status:     determine if the config file's conditions are met
 - types:      list types and their usage information
 - docgen:     generates documentation under docs/_assertions for newly-added types
+- version:    get the currently installed version of bork
 ```

 Let's explore these in more depth: